AdobeDocs/commerce-merchant-services.en/help/live-search/rule-components.md

 ---
 # Rule Components

-A rule describes the condition(s) that are required to trigger event(s) that change the search results returned in response to a shopper's query.
+A rule describes the conditions that are required to trigger event(s) that change the search results returned in response to a shopper's query.

 ## Requirements